diegozain/alles/gallery/README.md

 diego domenzain
 September 2020 @ Colorado School of Mines

-For some reason Github does not like symbolic links in their webpage.
+For some reason, _Github_ does not like symbolic links in their webpage.
 So here is a dump of the pics.

 ---